marfarma/angular-pouch-model/docs/index.md

 # Angular Pouch Model

-A promised based, $digest aware, NoSQL object persistence library for Angularjs app using PouchDB in the browser.
+A promised based, $digest aware, NoSQL object persistence library for Angularjs applications using PouchDB in the browser.

 ## Simple Persistence, _Plus_

-Inspired by Rail's ActiveModel, Angular Pouch Model provides NoSQL object persistence using a local in-browser PouchDB.
-In addition to Angularjs $digest aware CRUD methods to persist objects, the library also supports:
+Inspired by Rail's ActiveModel, Angular Pouch Model provides NoSQL object persistence with a local in-browser PouchDB.
+In addition to Angularjs $digest aware CRUD methods, the library also supports:

 ### Declarative Model Validations